-Liquidity balances remain robust at £368 million.
+Liquidity balances remain robust at £351 million.
 Liquid assets are important for a building society to ensure that it will be able to pay liabilities as they fall due.
 For the Society, the main liabilities would be savers making withdrawals, repaying wholesale funding, and advancing mortgage loans to borrowers.
 Progressive continues to hold high quality liquid assets well ahead of regulatory requirements.

-Total assets increased by £79 million to £1.9 billion.
+Total assets increased by £63 million to £1.96 billion, mainly driven by mortgage balance increases.

-Profit after tax amounted to £7.9 million.
-The Society benefitted from an increase in interest rate margin.
-Cost increases were experienced in the year and we expect this to continue into 2023, alongside a reducing interest rate margin as mortgage rates fall and savings rates rise.
+Profit after tax amounted to £11.8 million.
+The Society benefitted from an increase in interest receivable on the receipt leg of interest rate swaps.
+Cost increases were experienced in the year and we expect this to continue into 2024, alongside a reducing interest rate margin.
+It is pleasing that Progressive improved its financial resilience during 2023 through increased profits and reserves balances.